AKADDC/SciNLP/README.md

 @inproceedings{scinlp,
-  author    = {Decheng Duan, Yingyi Zhang, Jitong Peng and Chengzhi Zhang}, title     = {SciNLP: A Domain-Specific Benchmark for Full-Text Scientific Entity and Relation Extraction in NLP}, booktitle = {Proceedings of the 2025 Conference on Empirical Methods in Natural Language Processing (EMNLP)}, year      = {2025}, address   = {Suzhou, China}
+  author    = {Decheng Duan, Yingyi Zhang, Jitong Peng and Chengzhi Zhang}, title     = {SciNLP: A Domain-Specific Benchmark for Full-Text Scientific Entity and Relation Extraction in NLP}, booktitle = {Proceedings of the 2025 Conference on Empirical Methods in Natural Language Processing (EMNLP2025)}, year      = {2025}, address   = {Suzhou, China}
 }